aditi998/IMS/README.md

 # IMS

-In this project, I have build a simple inventory management system (IMS) for a grocery store using json file.
+In this project, I have build a simple inventory management system (IMS) for a grocery store using json (NoSQL db) file.
 It provides an easy way to keep a track of the products, customers and orders/transactions information.
 It also prints a bill invoice for every transaction done and update the inventory after every operation which involves any data manipulation of product's details.

 Backend - Python

-_**record.json** contains the product details of all 75 products present in the inventory._
+_**record.json** contains the product details of all the products present in the inventory._

 _**sales.json** contains the order details of every transactions done._